Siegfried Wustrow

-Siegfried Wustrow (born 7 May 1936) is a retired German cyclist.
+Siegfried Wustrow (7 May 1936 – 26 November 2023) was a German cyclist.
 He began his career in the early 1950s as an all-rounder, competing in road and cross-country races.
 However, he had his best achievements in motor-paced racing, winning two silver medals at the UCI Motor-paced World Championships in 1960 and 1961 and the national title in 1961.

 After retirement he operated a taxi company in Leipzig and was organizing cycling events.